ahmetsait/CV-Machinery/Readme.md

 ### Dependencies
 1. Chromium to render the resulting HTML to PDF, so make sure [Google Chrome][chrome] is installed and `google-chrome` command is available in your `PATH`.
 You can also edit `build.py` to use something else like `chromium-browser` instead.
 2. [Sass][sass] to compile SCSS styles to CSS.
 Make sure `sass` command is available in `PATH`.
 (Tested with Dart Sass 1.83.0)
-	Sass is not essential and you can remove Sass related commands from `build.py` and `.gitignore` if you intend to use plain css.
+	Sass is not essential and you can remove Sass related commands from `build.py`, and remove `*.css` from `.gitignore` if you intend to use plain css.
 3. Python libraries:
 	- [Jinja2](https://pypi.org/project/Jinja2) (tested with v3.1.6)
 	- [PyYAML](https://pypi.org/project/PyYAML) (tested with v6.0.2)